ArthurHlt/terraform-provider-bosh/README.md

   not set
 ```

 To run the tests execute the following shell commands from the bosh provider directory.
+These integration tests will take a long time to complete as they will upload stemcells / releases and run deployments mutliple times.
+They need access to the internet to complete successfully and a fast network connection will speed up the tests.

 ```
 $ export TF_ACC=1